-$$\hat{d}j = d_j - \frac{d_q}{\alpha_q^p} \alpha_j^p, \ j \in N$$ dual ratio test.
-From (7) it is clear that the d_j of type-0 variables is not restricted in sign, therefore such positions do not take part in the ratio test.
-It is also a requirement that x{Bp} leave the basis in such a way that \hat{d}r also satisfies (7).
+The purpose of the dual step, whence $x{Bp}$ has been selected, is to choose q in such a way that dual feasibility is preserved.
+This can be achieved by an appropriately designed dual ratio test.
+From (7) it is clear that the $d_j$ of type-0 variables is not restricted in sign, therefore such positions do not take part in the ratio test.
+It is also a requirement that $x{Bp}$ leave the basis in such a way that $\bar{d}r$ also satisfies (7).
 Note, the feasibility of the primal basic variables is not explicitly taken into account.
 Therefore, after a basis change their number and magnitude are unknown.
 Even the incoming variable can enter the basis at infeasible level.
 These ideas form the basis of different dual algorithms.